PixelBeardAgency/apple-rpg/docs/email-update-troubleshooting.md

-# Email Update Issue - Troubleshooting Guide
+# Email Update - How It Works

-## ⚠️ IMPORTANT: Current Behavior
+## ✅ Expected Behavior (Security Feature)

 **You must click the confirmation link in BOTH emails (old and new) for the email change to take effect.**

-This is unusual Supabase behavior (normally only the new email link is required), but it's been confirmed through testing.
-The exact cause is unknown but may be related to project settings or Supabase version.
+This is **standard Supabase security behavior** to prevent unauthorized email changes:

+1. **Old email confirmation:** Proves the account owner approves the change
+2. **New email confirmation:** Proves the new address is valid and accessible

+**Why this is secure:**
+- Prevents someone who hacks your account from locking you out by changing your email
+- Prevents typos that would lock you out of your account
+- Ensures both email addresses are legitimate and accessible

 **Steps to change email:**
 1. Go to Profile → Change Email
 2. Enter new email + password
 3. Check your OLD email inbox → Click the confirmation link
 4. Check your NEW email inbox → Click the confirmation link
-5. Log out and log back in with your NEW email address
+5. Log out and log back in with your NEW email address ✅

 ---

-## The Problem
+## Background
 Email update shows success but:
 - No confirmation email is sent
 - Login still works with old email only